gradido/gradido/backend/README.md

 }
 ```

-- search in Firefox under „Network Analysis" for the smallest size of a header and copy the token
+- search in Firefox under „Network Analysis" for the smallest size of a header and copy the value of the token
 - open the header section in GraphQL Playground and set your current token by filling in and replacing `XXX`:

 ```qgl